We the

 i.
 Each state shall be free

-to choose its own method for electing or appointing council members and be
+to choose its own method of electing or appointing council members and be

 responsible for any salaries paid.
 States shall be free to choose to

-appoint as few as zero or as many as three delegates to each council.
+and as few as zero or as many as three delegates to each additional council.

 ii.
 Each council shall be